svshaf/soapui-automation/Reusing Groovy scripts in SoapUI project.md

 context.setProperty("ScriptClass1", new ScriptClass1(log, context, runner))
 ```

-This code contains the definition of the new Groovy class **ScriptClass1** with the method **UUID** that returns unique UUID value with prefix passed in input parameter of this method.
+This code defines new Groovy class **ScriptClass1** with class method **UUID** that returns unique UUID value with prefix passed in input parameter of this method.
 Then the new class instance is created and assigned to _ScriptClass1_ property of context to allow other scripts to reuse the class code.

 To access the class instance elsewhere within SoapUI TestSuite we can add the following code in TestSuite _Setup Script_: